term-ui/term-ui/packages/react/README.md

 - `'px'` units are supported but treated as equivalent to 1 character cell (e.g., `width: '20px'` is the same as `width: 20`)
 ---

+## Examples

+Check out the [examples](https://github.com/yourusername/term-ui/tree/main/examples) directory for more complex examples and use cases.

 ## 🗺️ Roadmap

 Here are some features and improvements we're planning for future releases: